 The Office of the County Counsel is required by law to provide legal representation to County Agencies, Departments, and Officers in civil matters.
 The Office of the County Counsel provides cost-effective services that reduce the County's exposure and financial liability.
-The Office has demonstrated that its familiarity with the County processes and procedures as well as its knowledge of governmental issues enables it to provide greater service.
-Agencies seek County Counsel services across a broad spectrum of matters in recognition of the value added by the Office's involvement.
+The Office has demonstrated that its familiarity with the County processes and procedures as well as its knowledge of governmental issues enables us to provide greater service.
+Agencies seek our services across a broad spectrum of matters in recognition of the value added by our involvement.